briochemc/HyperDualMatrixTools.jl/README.md

 ## Advanced usage

-In the context of iterative processes with multiple factorizations and backsubstitutions, you may want to propagate hyperdual-valued numbers while leveraging (potentially) the fact the real part of the matrices to be factorized remains the same throughout.
+In the context of iterative processes with multiple factorizations and forward and back substitutions, you may want to propagate hyperdual-valued numbers while leveraging (potentially) the fact the real part of the matrices to be factorized remains the same throughout.
 This package provides an in-place `factorize`, with a flag to update (or not) the factors.
 Usage is straightforward.
 By default, `factorize` does *not* update the factors